lynx-x-ray-observatory/soxs/doc/source/python/spectra.rst

 Adding Spectra Together
 -----------------------

-Two :class:`~xrs_tools.spectra.Spectrum` objects can be co-added, provided that they have the same energy binning:
+Two :class:`~sox.spectra.Spectrum` objects can be co-added, provided that they have the same energy binning:

 .. code-block:: python

-    from xrs_tools import ApecGenerator
+    from sox import ApecGenerator
     apec_model = ApecGenerator(0.05, 50.0, 10000)

     spec1 = Spectrum.from_powerlaw(1.1, 0.05, 1.0e-9)